Aaron Carter

 Aaron Charles Carter (December 7, 1987 – November 5, 2022) was an American singer and rapper.
-He came to fame as a teen pop singer in the late 1990s, establishing himself as a star among preteen and teenage audiences during the first years of the 2000s, with his four studio albums.
+He rose to fame as a teen pop singer in the late 1990s and established himself as a star among preteen and teenage audiences during the early 2000s.

-Carter began performing at age seven, after the formation of his brother Nick's group the Backstreet Boys, and released his self-titled debut album in 1997 at age nine, selling a million copies worldwide.
-His second album Aaron's Party (Come Get It) (2000) sold three million copies in the United States, and Carter began making guest appearances on Nickelodeon and touring with the Backstreet Boys shortly after the record's release.
-Carter's next album, Oh Aaron, also went platinum, and in 2002 he released what would be his last studio album for over 15 years, Another Earthquake!, followed by his 2003 Most Requested Hits collection.
+Carter began performing at age seven following the formation of his brother Nick's singing group, the Backstreet Boys.
+He released his self-titled debut album in 1997 at age nine, selling one million copies worldwide.
+His second album, Aaron's Party (Come Get It) (2000), sold three million copies in the United States.
+Carter soon began making guest appearances on both Disney Channel and Nickelodeon and touring with the Backstreet Boys.
+Carter's next album, Oh Aaron, went platinum.

-Carter appeared on Dancing with the Stars, and in the Broadway musical Seussical and the off-Broadway musical The Fantasticks, and made several one-off performances.
-In 2014, he released a single featuring rapper Pat SoLo, "Ooh Wee".
-Carter released the single "Fool's Gold" in 2016, and an EP titled Love in 2017.
-His fifth studio album, also titled Love, was released in 2018.
-A sixth album, Blacklisted, was released two days after his accidental drug-related death.
+Carter performed on Dancing with the Stars, in the Broadway musical Seussical, and in the off-Broadway musical The Fantasticks.
+He also appeared in several one-off performances.
+In 2014, he released the single "Ooh Wee", featuring rapper Pat SoLo.
+Carter released the single "Fool's Gold" in 2016 and the EP Love in 2017.
+His final album, Blacklisted, was released two days after his drug-related accidental death in 2022.